 My advice, start getting prepared for postpartum BEFORE baby comes!
-Cause having a baby is gonna make you sore and tired.
+Cause after you have that baby you’re gonna be sore and tired.

 So make it EASIER on yourself!

-With this postpartum essentials checklist, you’ll find everything you need after birth.
+Here you’ll find everything you need for after birth!

 (This page may contain affiliate links which means I may earn a small commission at no extra cost to you.
 You can read my full disclaimer policy here.)

 Postpartum Care Kit

 Postpartum bleeding is VERY heavy in the beginning.
 So get super-absorbent pads.

 Yep you know, the ones that are BIG and LONG.
 So it’ll help give you full coverage with (hopefully) no leaks!